-At the request of its 194 Member States, following the Ebola epidemic in West Africa, the World Health Organization (WHO) developed A Research and Development (R&D) Blueprint for Action to Prevent Epidemics.
-A key component of the blueprint is the creation of R&D roadmaps for priority pathogens of concern.
-Each roadmap will provide a framework that identifies the vision, strategic goals, and priority areas for accelerated R&D needed for disease prevention and control.
-The goal of each roadmap is to promote development and evaluation of medical countermeasures (diagnostics, therapeutics, and vaccines) for the pathogen.
+At the request of its 194 Member States following the Ebola epidemic in West Africa, the World Health Organization (WHO) developed the Research and Development (R&D) Blueprint, a global strategy and preparedness plan that allows the rapid activation of research and development activities during epidemics.
+A key component of the R&D Blueprint is the creation of an R&D roadmap for each priority pathogen, to accelerate availability of effective diagnostics, vaccines, and therapeutics to avert large scale epidemics.
+Each roadmap provides a framework that identifies the vision, strategic goals, and priority areas for accelerated R&D needed for disease prevention and control.

 Key steps for the development of each roadmap include the following:

-• Conduct background research regarding the current status of medical countermeasure development for the pathogen.
+• Conduct extensive literature and scientific reviews regarding the current status of medical countermeasures R&D for the pathogen.

 • Conduct a gap analysis to determine where additional research and development are needed.